ghi-electronics/Docs/hardware/ucm/development-options.md

 (image)

 When using a ribbon cable, attention needs to be paid to the orientation of the connectors.
-Teh connector used is dual row.
+The connector used is dual row.
 Pin 1 from the cable can be on the right side or the left side of the connector!
 For example, to use a standard IDE cable, a male to male gender changer is need.
 This is not simply a male-to-male header, but a small circuit that mirrors the pins appropriately.

 (image of connector)